wesleybeckner/data_science_foundations/docs/S7_Boosting.md

 [Back to Top](#top)

-AdaBoost is the first boosting learner.
-It's _weak learners_ the things that are stitched together in serial, are typically _stumps_ or really shallow decision trees
+AdaBoost was the first boosting learner of its kind.
+It's _weak learners_ (the things that are stitched together in serial) are typically _stumps_ or really shallow decision trees.
+Lets create some data and fit an `AdaBoostClassifier` to it:

 ```python